jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-07.md

 ### Recession or Depression

-This is a situation where even the rich cannot demand (or merely withholding their demand in the hopes of higher future profits).
+Recession is a situation where even the rich cannot demand (or merely withholding their demand in the hopes of higher future profits).

 In this case, there is an undercirculation of money.
 This is similar to a family in poverty wherein the children go hungry.

+A depression is a prolonged recession.
+Both recession and depression are effects of the Negative Force.

 ### Hyperinflation

-This is a situation where production declines relative to demand.
+Hyperinflation is a situation where production declines relative to demand.

 Unlike stagflation which is largely caused by the private sector, hyperinflation is caused by the government reacting to an earlier round of inflation.
 This prompts it to oversupply money.

 Anciently, this happened when a king debased his currency, causing it to overcirculate.
 An example is a family where the father demands all the resources.